Unique Things to Do in Crete in October: Crete in the Fall!

 For the reasons mentioned above, driving on the island is one of the top things to do in October in Crete.

 However, if you’re not really in the mood for driving, or if you are a fan of safaris or off-road experiences, don’t hesitate to get in touch with me.
-I can point you in the right direction and suggest the best safari trips on Crete.
+I can point you in the right direction and suggest the best safari trips in Crete.

 I also suggest discovering the local wineries, right after the harvest most of them are frantically working to produce their best wine.

-Therefore, a winery tour in October in Crete will give you every chance to learn about winemaking… And to sample the best of local production.
+Therefore, a winery tour in October in Crete will give you every chance to learn about winemaking… And to sample the best local production.

 No Waiting in Line for Museums and Archaeological Sites